overturetool/overturetool.github.io/publications/PlannedPublications.md

 ## In preparation
+- Smalltalk-based Environments for Live and Formal Modeling, Tomohiro Oda, Keijiro Araki and Peter Gorm Larsen.
+To be submitted to IWST06 (International Workshop on Smalltalk Technologies)

 - Using JML-based Code Generation to Enhance the Test Automation for VDM Models, Peter W. V. Tran-Jørgensen , Peter Gorm Larsen, and Nick Battle.
 To be submitted to FM 2016.
 -   The Execution Semantics of VDM Real-Time in a Co-Simulation